QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Cirazan.md

   </table>
 </div>

-The Corosian people are an ethnic group descended from the Alessan people, originating as an influx of deserters fleeing the [[Alessan Empire]] and seeking refuge in Selva Luz, today known as [[Selva Luce]], [[Destrea]].
-The Luzian people allowed all of the refugees to stay in the city of [[Coroba]], and later granted the city independence as the collective identity of the Corosian people developed under Luzian influence.
+The Corosian people are an ethnic group descended from the Alessan people, originating as an influx of deserters fleeing the [Alessan Empire](Alessan%20Empire) and seeking refuge in Selva Luz, today known as [Selva Luce](Selva%20Luce), [Destrea](../../Map/Destrea/Destrea).
+The Luzian people allowed all of the refugees to stay in the city of [Coroba](Coroba), and later granted the city independence as the collective identity of the Corosian people developed under Luzian influence.
 The Corosian language is a dialect of Common Alessan that was likely present long before the people first fled to Selva Luz, and has since developed into something quite different both from Common Alessan, and the modern Syrran language.

 ### Granazian people